Longest continuously operating, tuition free, K–12 charter school—established and governed by parents.

 Five-time winner of the Colorado Department of Education’s John Irwin School of Excellence Award.

-Modern campus with 2 gymnasiums, cafeteria, cafetorium, large commons area with stage, traditionally appointed library as well as advanced digital resources, access to the latest technology and state-of-the-art sports complex to be completed in spring 2015.
+Modern campus with 2 gymnasiums, cafeteria, cafetorium, large commons area with stage, traditionally appointed library as well as advanced digital resources, access to the latest technology and state-of-the-art sports complex.

 Strong emphasis on student academics and achievement, character development, and parent involvement—where all students are known, valued, and challenged to be their personal best.